 Skip to main content

-Muna’s signature feature is allowing developers choose where inference runs, per-request.
+Muna’s signature feature is allowing developers to choose where inference runs, per-request.

-Use the muna.beta.predictions.remote.create method to run inference on a cloud GPU:
+Use the muna.beta.predictions.remote.create method to run inference on a datacenter GPU:

 // πŸ”₯ Run inference with an Nvidia B200 GPU